 As you can see, Bitcoin is still a very high risk play with the potential for massive gains if it’s popularity continues.

 One of the big advantages of bitcoin is that it keeps the government and the banks out of the loop is that they can’t keep fleecing us for massive fees.
 Businesses have to pay 3%-4% for every transaction and as a businessman myself I find it outrageous that I have to pay for the privilege of paying cash into my account and again when I draw cash out.
 If I don’t have to pay 3% for every credit card or PayPal transaction I can pass that saving straight on to my clients making me cheaper than the competition.

 Also there are less delays with Bitcoin.
 Why should we all wait for our money to be transferred when we know that the transaction takes place instantly on the cloud?
 We all know the banks are just using our money in the delay periods that they have created.

 Bitcoin also eliminates the freezing of funds which is common place with PayPal and merchant banks.
 Despite being in business for over 30 years, PayPal currently insists on holding on to 25% of my cash assets held with them for ‘security purposes’.

-Should you invest in Bitcoin now?
+Should I buy Bitcoin now?

 Now you know a bit more about Bitcoin and how it works, the big question is can we make money from it.